lucas-rudek/lucas-rudek/README.md

 I'm a brazilian Full-stack Developer.

 - 🔭 I have several side projects that i created to learn stuff!
 Feel free to check them out.
-- 🐍 Passionate about Python and Automation.
-- ⚡ I've learned Python, JS, React, Django, Node.js, SQL, Data Analysis, Docker and several other tools.
-- 💪 I hold a post-graduate degree in Data Engineering and Computer Networks.

 <br/>